sophieabby/sophieabby.github.io/README.md

 - [ ] Fix format of refs in new file
 - [x] Check why the three example pubs are still used... cause kept in examples folder?
 YES!
 Moved to Trash

+### Publishing the site

+Use of Gh-Pages.
+Deployed, but for now does not work (as of **7th of Mar 2023**).

+Have a look here? https://josephtingiris.github.io/jekyll/github/metadata/2017/10/15/no-github-api-authentication-could-be-found/
+Otherwise, ask Nelle...

+### Site design

+Remove for now unused sections: Talks, Teaching?

 # Notes provided with Academic pages
 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.